 The purpose of this website is to provide resources for clinicians who are treating people with emetophobia.
-People with emetophobia may also use this site for self-help.
+Family members or people with emetophobia may also use this site for self-help.

-**Please note that this website contains words, concepts, and imagery that will be upsetting to people with emetophobia.
+**Please note that this website contains words, concepts, and imagery that will be triggering to people with emetophobia.

 Characteristics of Emetophobia

 Emetophobia is classified as a type of phobia.
 Phobias are extreme fear about a specific object or situation.
 A case can be made that emetophobia functions more like obsessive-compulsive disorder.
 Regardless of classification, it is an extraordinarily debilitating problem.